 As of now, that data is owned by the people who collect it, and they’re allowed to do anything they want with it.
 They’ve sold it, used it to target us with advertisements, and have analyzed the vast quantity of data to draw conclusions on whole populations, allowing them to monetize it.

 We’ve also seen it abused.
-Some companies haven’t done enough to protect our data, resulting in breaches that has made our private information insecure.
+Some companies haven’t done enough to protect our data, resulting in breaches that have made our private information insecure.
 Others have sold it to disreputable companies, allowing them to target us for everything from marketing fraudulent services to influencing elections.
 Companies themselves have asked for better and clearer rules.

 This needs to stop.
 Data generated by each individual needs to be owned by them, with certain rights conveyed that will allow them to know how it’s used and protect it.
 These rights include: